Closest Beach To Nashville – Top 10+ Beaches You Can Visit

 6. 30A, Florida:

-People who reside in the Middle Tennessee area either have or know others who have the bumper sticker with 30A on them.
+People in the Middle Tennessee area either have or know others with bumper stickers with 30A on them.
 This is because 30A has now become perhaps one of the most well-known getaway spots for most residents of Nashville!
 And that too throughout the whole year.

 30A is not your regular Nashville beach!
 Instead, it’s a pretty coastal highway with solid touristy spots, like,